909044055/Redis.Practise/README.md

     $ make

   If make error,it maybe gcc is not install yet

     $ yum install gcc

   Make again,If show some file not found message,you can extract again.

-##Edit redis default config:
+## Edit redis default config:

     $ vi redis.conf

-##set password
+## Set redis server password

     requirepass <password>

-##bind ip or disable protected mode to allow remote access redis server
+## bind ip or disable protected mode to allow remote access redis server

     bind 192.168.5.40